2020s in social history: Social effects of the COVID-19 pandemic

 The impact on personal gatherings was strong as medical experts advised, and local authorities often mandated stay-at-home orders to prevent gatherings of any size, not just the larger events that were initially restricted.
 Such gatherings could be replaced by teleconferencing, or in some cases with unconventional attempts to maintain social distancing with activities such as a balcony sing-along for a concert, or a "birthday parade" for a birthday party.
 Replacements for gatherings were seen as significant to mental health during the crisis.
 Social isolation among alcohol users also adopted a trend towards Kalsarikänni or "pantsdrunking", a Finnish antisocial drinking culture.

 Low income individuals were more likely to contract the coronavirus and to die from it.
 In both New York City and Barcelona, low income neighborhoods were disproportionately hit by coronavirus cases.
-Hypotheses for why this was the case included that poorer families were more likely to live in crowded housing and work in the low skill jobs, such as supermarkets and elder care, which were deemed essential during the crisis.
+Hypotheses for why this was the case included that poorer families were more likely to live in crowded housing and work in low skill jobs, such as supermarkets and elder care, which were deemed essential during the crisis.
 In the United States, millions of low-income people may lack access to health care due to being uninsured or underinsured.
 Millions of Americans lost their health insurance after losing their jobs.
 Many low income workers in service jobs became unemployed.

-The coronavirus pandemic was followed by a concern for a potential spike in suicides, exacerbated by social isolation due to quarantine and social-distancing guidelines, fear, and unemployment and financial factors.
+The coronavirus pandemic was followed by concern for a potential spike in suicides, exacerbated by social isolation due to quarantine and social-distancing guidelines, fear, and unemployment and financial factors.
 Many countries reported an increase in domestic violence and intimate partner violence attributed to lockdowns amid the COVID-19 pandemic.
 Financial insecurity, stress, and uncertainty led to increased aggression at home, with abusers able to control large amounts of their victims' daily life.
 United Nations Secretary-General António Guterres called for a domestic violence "ceasefire".